-From there, depending on your budget, you can ask them to pose for pictures promoting you product, explain why their audience members would love your product, provide coupons and discount codes.
+From there, depending on your budget, you can ask them to pose for pictures promoting your product, explain why their audience members would love your product, and provide coupons and discount codes.
 You can even sponsor an event that they are hosting or attending.

-They already have their established blogs and have plenty of subscribers and readers.
-Their influence and reach sets them apart from other bloggers and they are able to promote your product and service through their websites and writing.
+They already have established blogs and have plenty of subscribers and readers.
+Their influence and reach set them apart from other bloggers and they are able to promote your product and service through their websites and writing.

 How to work with them

 To work with them, you can start by writing a guest post for them on their blog.
 You can ask to be mentioned in one of their posts or sponsor a post on the influencer’s blog and provide images of products for them to share.